RepoDynamics/PyPackIT/template/docs/website/source/_static/css/README.md

 Stylesheets are categorized into the following subdirectories:

 - `theme`: Stylesheets specific to the HTML theme of the website.
 - `extensions`: Stylesheets specific to different extensions used in the website.
+  Each file corresponds to an extension.
 - `custom`: Custom stylesheets unrelated to the theme and other extensions.